 You’ll find plenty more insight and guidance on the other pages of this guide, including:

-How to search the South Dakota business registry of the SD Secretary of State and find the right name.
+How to search the South Dakota business registry and find the right name.
 Includes information on naming rules, fictitious names, reserving a South Dakota LLC name and more.

-How to understand the various fees you’ll need to pay and the requirements you’ll need to meet for both federal and South Dakota rules.
-Includes details of Employee Identification Numbers (EINs), South Dakota and federal business licenses, South Dakota annual reports and more.
+How to understand the various fees you’ll need to pay and the state and federal requirements you’ll need to meet.
+Includes details of Employer Identification Numbers (EINs), state and federal business licenses, annual reports and more.

-How to understand the various taxes you will need to pay to the federal and South Dakota government.
-Includes details of federal taxes like income and self-employment and South Dakota taxes like sales tax and income tax.
+How to understand the various taxes you will need to pay to the state and federal governments.
+Includes details of state taxes such as sales and income, and federal taxes such as income and self-employment.